prokoudine/ardour-tutorial/content/recording-audio/understanding-routing/index.en.md

 Suppose you want to send the output from the two guitar tracks to the _Guitar_ bus instead of the _Master_ bus.
-This can be useful to control the volume of both guitars with just one fader (in this case the _Guitar_ bus fader).
+This can be useful to control the volume of both guitars with just one fader (in this case the _Guitar_ bus fader) or placing two instruments into the same virtual room by using a reverb plugin on the bus.
 Then the output of the _Guitar_ bus, which is the sum of the two guitars, goes directly to the _Master_ bus.

 Here is how to edit the patchbay to get the desired routing.
 Select _Ardour Tracks_ tab from _Sources_ (vertical tabs), and _Ardour Busses_ from